Ugram (film): Release

 Ugram was initially going to release on 14 April 2023, but was postponed due to production delays.
 Later, it was announced that the film will release on 5 May 2023.

 Home media

 The digital rights were acquired by Amazon Prime Video and was premiered on 2 June 2023.

 Reception

 Critical reception

-123Telugu gave 3 out of 5 stars and wrote "Ugram is a decent action thriller.
-Allari Naresh goes all out and gives a commendable performance.
-A few scenes in both halves are nicely executed and all the action blocks are terrific.
-But the main issue is with the familiar storyline as it restricts the film to go the next level."
 Tamma Moksha of The Hindu wrote "Vijay Kanakamedala uses too many plot points, haphazard narrative breaks and unnecessary song sequences that dilute the intensity of the film".

 Neeshita Nyayapati of The Times of India gave 3 out of 5 stars and wrote "Ugram is the kind of film you'll enjoy if you're looking for a decent thriller without too many expectations".
 Avinash Ramachandran of The New Indian Express wrote "Ugram doesn't do enough to sell us on the sentimentality.
 It only acts as a platform for Naresh to establish his serious actor credentials".